Kento-Okuyama/Regime_Switching/README.md

 Current problems
 - evaluation of the estimated models (latent variables, dynamic regime indicators, parameters)
-- dropout indicator to be used as covariate?
-- adding interaction of intra- and inter-individual latent factors (in both state-space model and Hamilton filter)?
-- optimization is interrupted by errors (errors happen at random) (- calibration of stopping criterion)
+- optimization is interrupted by errors which happen at random (- calibration of stopping criterion)

 Remedies for p.d. violation